stavkl/linguistics-for-nlp/_posts/2020-09-21-What-should-have-been-a-poster-at-ISCOL.md

 categories: [markdown]
 title: What should have been a poster at ISCOL
 ---
+*This post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at the ISCOL conference too but eventually didn't.*
+___
 ### Getting the ###life out of Living: How adequate are word-pieces for modelling complex morphology?
----
+**tldr;**
-tldr; not at all.
+not at all.

-*This post will review the paper I presented at SIGMORPHON this year (see link in the publications section), that should have been presented at ISCOL too but eventually didn't.
-Fortunately though, a blog post is more interactive, fun, and free-style than a paper, poster or an 8-min presentation and definitely my favorite medium.*

 The task: Part-of-speech Tagging